Academany/FabAcademy-Tutorials/week12_molding_and_casting/molding_fabmodules.md

 * Step 2: Mill the Wax on the Modella
   * Selecting the Appropiate Bit
   * Setting Up Wax for Milling
-  * Bit Diameters in MIlimeters
+  * Bit Diameters in Milimeters
   * General Fab Modules Workflow for Wax (General Setup / Steps)
   * Fab Modules Settings (Both Rough and Finishing Cuts)
   * Workflow for PNG to Modela